Give the US Commercial Real Estate Industry the Green Light to Grow the Economy

 We need a new national strategy that incorporates innovative funding solutions to enhance and improve our nation’s infrastructure.
 These kinds of transportation and infrastructure projects are the lifeblood of commercial real estate.

 It is good for the economy, too.
 Getting to work on our roads and bridges could spur exponential growth in the commercial real estate sector.
 In 2014, the commercial real estate industry supported 508,713 jobs in the architecture, engineering, marketing, legal, management, and administration fields, resulting in a $75.33 billion contribution to the economy.
+This could be seen as good news for those who are looking for somewhere similar to commercial real estate santa rosa if they are interested in setting up a business.

 The commercial real estate industry is integral to our everyday lives.
 It houses the space where Americans live, work and play.
 The success of commercial real estate is directly related to connectivity.
 From a development standpoint it takes certainty in the marketplace to make these kinds of large-scale investment decisions.
 Stability in transportation infrastructure investment from the federal government is one of those factors.
 Before decisions are made to develop property, the means to get to the finished product –roads bridges, highways and port systems – must be secured.